 Having balance issues?
 At just under $4,000, Chopper Design’s motorcycle stabilization aid will help you keep your legs up.
 Once you slow to 5 mph or under, a small set of wheels manually or automatically deploy to help you balance your motorcycle.
 Accelerate to 6 mph and they retract.
 Several demonstration videos of this product are available at www.landingear.com.

 Losing a limb does not have to mean your motorcycling days are over.
 For motorcycle stunt rider Ryan Suchanek of Edgerton, Wisconsin, the loss of his left leg below the knee, the result of a serious crash involving a vehicle and the motorcycle he was riding, only made him more determined to keep riding.
 “As soon as I could remember what I ate for breakfast that day, I was riding, with crutches and no leg, using a rope attached to the shifter to shift with,” says Suchanek.

 After spending the summer of 2007 living in China doing stunt shows, Suchanek was at the top of his professional stunt riding career when he suffered his accident.
 A four-time Guinness World Record holder for fastest wheelie on ice, Suchanek now uses Pingel shifters on some of his motorcycles during shows.
 Six months to the day of his accident, Suchanek was performing at the Chinese motorcycle Grand Prix in Shanghai.

 Thinking of riding again after amputation?
 According to Suchanek, “It’s not very difficult if you have the right—positive—attitude and mindset.”

-SLIDER and TOP IMAGE: For some, a sidecar with the shifter moved to the right side of the bike may do the trick.
+TOP IMAGE: For some, a sidecar with the shifter moved to the right side of the bike may do the trick.